Free consultation

 The best time to schedule a Connecticut real estate contract review is after you have a draft agreement and before you sign it.
 If you've already signed, your attorney can still review the contract and flag issues, but your ability to negotiate changes is more limited once both parties have committed.

 Either way, earlier is better.
 If you're going under contract on a Connecticut property and want a clear, straightforward walkthrough of what you're signing, contact Mancuso Carey.
-We'll make sure you understand every term before you commit.
+We'll walk you through the agreement and answer your questions before you commit.